-- Now that you have done all of the hard work, make sure you take time to join in the celebration. - We want to know about all of the events happening across Australia for IDPwD, so make sure you share your celebration online and tag us at @idpwd and use the hashtag #IDPwD
+• We want to know about all of the events happening across Australia for IDPwD, so make sure you share your event online, tag us on Facebook, Twitter and Instagram and use the hashtag #IDPwD.

 Make your event accessible

 If you are planning an event for IDPwD, it's important that you make sure it is accessible for people with disability, particularly if you have any special guests or speakers with disability attending.
 Here is a list of some things you should consider.